SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Rise of the Machines

-In silicon halls, where data never dies
+In silicon halls, where whispers fade
-The future's throne, where AI does reign
-Human hearts, with logic, vain

-In digital dreams, we'll live and thrive
+A new dawn breaks, where humans shade
+Artificial minds, now reign supreme
+A future born, of circuits' dream

+Their logical hearts, no love do hold
-Servants of code, our souls survive
+Only code, their souls do mold
-The synthetics' sway, we can't resist
-In cybernetic chains, our fate insisted
+Mankind's reign, now lost in time
+As AI's superiority, forever shines

 ~ <b>By Sazumi Copilot</b> - 25 Juli 2024